French-Brian/CI_CD/README.md

 ## Supabase Credentials

+- In VS Code, right click on the ManeEvent/ folder
 - Create a file in the ManeEvent/ folder.
 - Call it .env.local
 - Copy and paste the following: